transcriptionpro/wuc-new/_posts/2014-10-30-bitcoin-lawyer.md

 </p><p>

 <strong>Marco Santori:</strong>  You know, the answer is no. You are probably not an exchanger.
 FinCEN was careful to identify other categories besides the exchanger category.
 One of those is the user category.
 So, you're merely a user of digital currencies and therefore not a regulated entity.
-If all you're doing is buying bitcoins or just selling bitcoins on your own account not as a business.
+If all you're doing is <a href="/modeling-bitcoin-price/">buying bitcoins</a> or just selling bitcoins on your own account not as a business.
 So, if you're doing it for an investment purpose.
 And you're using your discretion, your own market timing, your own strategy.
 Then you're probably not acting as a business and you're probably not a money transmitter.
 You're probably just a user of digital currencies, an unregulated individual.

 </p><p>